gernd/gernd.github.io/_drafts/socrates-2022.md

 which means that there is no fixed agenda before the event as this evolves depending on the participants interests.

 ## How was the actual experience?
-* first evening (World cafe): get to know each other
+I already got to know some people during the World Cafe that took place on Thursday evening.
+Some told me, that they had been attending the conference for many years and always wanted to go back because of the unique experience.
+A running group was announced that started in the morning, which I attended throughout the whole conference.
+In the following 2 days, the Open Space took place.
+I was really amazed how many people were eager to present a session, so that the schedule would never run out.
+The topics of the sessions were quite diverse, including TDD, clojure, hiring, code katas, agile working and many others.
+And also sheep :-) Also the format of each session was quite open, ranging from presentations, discussions or other formats like 4-2-2-all.
+You also did not have to be an expert for a topic to propose a session.
+It was also ok to ask other people to teach you.
+To give you an idea, I attended the following sessions throughout the conference:

+* Note-taking and knowledge management
+* Test Commit Revert
+* How bad are mono repos actually?
+* How can we cultivate a learning culture
+* Experiences with trunk-based-development
-* in total: about 200 participants
+* Non-binary people in binary organizations
-* already got the impression, that people are very inclusive and got to know that they attended the conference for many years
-* following 2 days: marketplace, where people introduced their sessions
-* could also be something like : teach me about ..."
-** everyone just shortly introduces their topic and finds a free slot in the agenda ** topics: agile working, hiring, code katas, TDD, clojure, ...
-TODO: describe some sessions that I attended
-* on top: evening and morning sessions (going for a run, playing boardgames, powerpoint karaoke ..)
+* Clojure Workshop
+* Building your own keyboard AMA
+* Unit test Anti-patterns

+On top of all the sessions for knowledge sharing, there were a lot of things going on in the evening as well.
+You could choose from playing boardgames, powerpoint karaoke and much more in the evening or going for a run or doing morning medidation.
+All this was offered by the participants.

+## Things I took from the conference
 * very inclusive
-* "come as you are"

-## Things I took from the conference
+* organizers managed to create a super inclusive atmosphere -> everyone was participating and could be, who they are
 * great atmosphere
 * super friendly people
 * people were really motivated to participate